jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 [http://localhost:4000/blog/2014/10/13/hello-world](http://localhost:4000/blog/2014/10/13/hello-world)

-## Saving your code to Github
+## Git and Github

-Next you should save your code to Github.
-But first I will explain some things about git.
+Now I will explain some things about git.
 Earlier you created a fork of Octopress to your github account.
 My fork is at:

 [https://github.com/jonathanxie/octopress.git](https://github.com/jonathanxie/octopress.git)